cetceeve/ID2223-lab2/README.md

 For inference one would load the original model as well as the small PeFT model and by combining them one gets the fine-tuned final model for inference.

-A full implementation for this technique can be found here [Finetuning Whisper-large-V2 on Colab using PEFT-Lora + BNB INT8 training](https://colab.research.google.com/drive/1DOkD_5OUjFa0r5Ik3SgywJLJtEo2qLxO?usp=sharing)
+A full implementation for this technique can be found here [Finetuning Whisper-large-V2 on Colab using PEFT-Lora + BNB INT8 training](https://colab.research.google.com/drive/1DOkD_5OUjFa0r5Ik3SgywJLJtEo2qLxO?usp=sharing) and in our training pipeline.
+Unfortunatly, we where never able to fully train a PeFT based model due to the instability of colab and because we where not willing to spend even more money on compute.

 ## Data-centric approaches